-Premises, infrastructure and equipment
+Premises, Infrastructure and Equipment

 A 249 square meter office space area including laboratory space is being provided to the graduate school students.
 These facilities are currently used by 20 students.
 The remaining students have offices within the offices of their institutes, all on campus.
 Funding for a new research building on campus (Center of Brain, Behavior and Metabolism, CBBM) with 5359 square meters has been approved by the state ministry and federal research institutions in April 2010.
 Construction is under way.
 The graduate school will obtain additional office and laboratory space in this new research building.